AXGKl/unicode-kills-python3/README.md

 # Python2 With A Working DefaultEncoding: We Had It All.

-Arguments For Py2 DefaultEncoding UTF-8 and Against the Py3 Paradigm That Text Equals Unicode
+Blog: Arguments For Py2 DefaultEncoding UTF-8 and Against the Py3 Paradigm That Text Equals Unicode

 ## Cognitive Dissonance ##